 As the young plant absorbs nutrients from soil, microgreens are richer in nutrients than sprouts.
 Also, microgreens have a stronger flavor.

 Last, but not least, baby vegetables are immature vegetables.
 Usually, they are harvested many weeks before maturing.
 Baby greens are often richer in minerals and antioxidant than microgreens (1).

 Are microgreens sustainable?

-For instance, scientific data has shown that broccoli microgreens require about 236 times less water than the mature plants.
-Moreover, microgreens need about 93% less time to grow (15).
+Certainly, microgreens can feed many people with low environmental impact.
+For instance, broccoli microgreens require about 236 times less water than the mature plants.
+Moreover, microgreens need about 93% less time to grow (2).

 Most noteworthy, there is no need for fertilizers and pesticides.
 Therefore, microgreens don’t cause any environmental impact.

 Additionally, microgreens are sustainable, as they are usually grown near cities.
 So, there is no need for long-distance transportation.

 Microgreens are more nutrient-dense than the mature plant

 Microgreens are more nutrient-dense than the mature plant and have amazing health benefits.
 They may protect against cancer, cardiovascular disease, high blood pressure, chronic kidney disease, diabetes, chronic inflammation, Alzheimer’s disease, age related macular degeneration, and cataracts (3).

 - vitamins, such as vitamin E, vitamin K, and vitamin C